scrKevin/sandboardgames/README.md

 - Start by adding a folder to the `sandboardgames/game_modules/` directory.
 Give it an abbreviated name of the new game (i.e. 'scbl' for Scrabble, etc.).
 The abbreviated name is referred to as `[new game name]` in further documentation.
 - Create a new file in this folder named: `[new game name]_game.js` (i.e. scbl_game.js)

-Copy the scaffold-code below for easy development:
+Copy the scaffold-code below to get you started:
 ```javascript
 let Card = require('../card').Card;
 // The 'Card' object makes an element on the webpage draggable by players.